 Kōngtiáo huài le, zǎ zhěng?

-You just don’t understand what I’m talking about!
+You just don’t get what I’m saying!

 Zěnme gēn nǐ jiù shì zhěng bù míngbai ne!

-This restaurant is insanely good.
+This restaurant is criminally good.

 Zhè guǎnzi zéilā hǎochī.

 The Dongbei people, just as they are known for being warm-hearted, are also well-known for being proud, short-tempered, and easily enraged.
 This point is best demonstrated if you type “Dongbeiren” into Baidu.
 The most searched items that automatically come up for “Dongbeiren are all living Lei Feng” (东北人都是活雷锋, Lei Feng referring to the mid-20th century Chinese propaganda icon) and “Dongbeiren picking fights” (东北人打架).
 The Dongbei personality seems to somehow perfectly embody both aspects, and it is no wonder that Dongbeihua is exceptionally rich in derogatory terms.
-The most used derogative is “show off” (嘚瑟 dèse) or more precisely, to squander money.
+The most used pejorative is “show off” (嘚瑟 dèse) or more precisely, to squander money.
 It is used to chide someone for behaving vainly or irrationally but only mildly and with an ironic tone.
 Sometimes it simply means “have a swell time” or “indulge yourself”.

 You just got paid and you have already squandered it all.